Visualization of cylindrical resonances

 The \href{https://www.eps.org}{European Physical Society} holds copyright to the Version of Record.
 More information can be found on the \href{https://crossmark.crossref.org/dialog/?doi=10.1088/1361-6404/acf5b6&domain=pdf&date_stamp=2023-10-09}{CrossMark entry} of the article.

 The present version of the manuscript is shared by the author under a \href{https://creativecommons.org/licenses/by-nc-nd/4.0/}{CC BY-NC-ND} license.
-The accepted version is currently under a 12-month embargo and will be shared under the same license after completion of that period.
+It is done after a 12-month embargo during which the \href{https://arxiv.org/abs/2310.18514v1}{version before peer review} was shared.